fyy2025/Ensemble-tree-for-risk-prediction-in-MM/README.md

 - The constrOptim.nl() function from the Alabama package is used to find the optimal ensemble weights for the ensemble tree-like model.

-## Implementation in MMRF
+## Implementation in MMRF/IFM/Gamer/UAMS

-The folder includes Rmd files implementing risk prediction models (EMC-92, UAMS-70) using gene expression levels to predict risk of MM patients using the MMRF data.
-Gene expression level data and patient survival data of the MMRF study was used.
+The folders include Rmd files implementing risk prediction models (EMC-92, UAMS-70, EI-score, Gene Proliferation Index, UAMS-17, UAMS-80, IFM-15, HM19) using gene expression levels to predict risk of MM patients using each dataset.
+Gene expression level data and patient survival data of each MM study was used.
 Brainarray platform and biomaRt package were used to convert probe set IDs to gene ensembl IDs.

 The brainarray file can be downloaded at http://brainarray.mbni.med.umich.edu/Brainarray/Database/CustomCDF/25.0.0/ensg.asp.